rspace-os/rspace-client-groovy/Readme.md

 To run the example scripts in the scripts/ folder, `cd` to that folder, then run

-    groovy -classpath ../src -DapiKey=MyAPIKey ExampleScript.groovy
+    groovy -classpath ../src -Dkey=MyAPIKey -Durl=https://my.researchspace.com ExampleScript.groovy

- replacing `MyAPIKey` with your key, and `ExampleScript.groovy` with the name of the script you want to run.
+ replacing `MyAPIKey` with your key, `https://my.researchspace.com` with the URL of your RSpace instance and `ExampleScript.groovy` with the name of the script you want to run.

+ E.g.

+    groovy -classpath ../src -Dkey=abcdefgh -Durl=https://community.researchspace.com DocumentSearchExample.groovy

 ### A basic query to list documents